Dhghomon/easy_rust/README.md

 }
 ```

 `#[cfg()]` means configuration and tells the compiler whether to run code or not.
-You see it most like this: `#[cfg(test)]`.
+You see it usually like this: `#[cfg(test)]`.
 You use that when writing test functions so that it knows not to run them unless you are testing.
-That lets you write your tests close to your code and you don't have to worry about the compiler running them when you don't want it to.
+Then you can have tests next to your code but the compiler won't run them unless you tell it to.

 One other example using `cfg` is `#[cfg(target_os = "windows")]`.
 With that you can tell the compiler to only run the code on Windows, or Linux, or anything else.

 `#![no_std]` is an interesting attribute that tells Rust not to bring in the standard library.
 That means you don't have `Vec`, `String`, and anything else in the standard library.
 You will see this in code for small devices that don't have much memory or space.